adamdubsky/github-setup/CONTRIBUTING.md

 ### Forking the repository

-First thing that you will notice is that you cannot make any push to the repository directly.
+The first thing that you will notice is that you cannot make any push to the repository directly.
 This is usually the case for all open-source projects.
 What you have to do is fork the repository to your own GitHub account.
 With this new repository, you will have full control over the repository including the ability to push commits.

 ### Adding a new remote that refer to the original repository

-We will now refer to OU-CS3560/examples repository as upstream repository, and the forked one will be referred to as origin.
+We will now refer to the OU-CS3560/examples repository as upstream repository, and the forked one will be referred to as origin.
 To be able to get new commits from the upstream repository, you can add a new remote

 ```console